Rabbitminers/Extended-Bogeys/README.md

 # Extended Bogeys
 [Forge 1.18.2 & 1.19.2] A forge mod to add new bogey types to the Create Mod aswell as providing a simple API for other mods to add their own easily and without conflict

+## Features
+Extended Bogeys primarily adds new types of bogey aswell as an Interface for other mods to do the same, ontop of this a new Unlinked bogey as been added alowing for more than two bogeys per carriage.
+Configurably, (disabled by default) speed, acceleration and minimum turn radii can be applied to each bogey making each one more unique.

+A <sup>somewhat</sup> complete list of both features and styles both implemented and planned can be found <a href="https://github.com/Rabbitminers/Extended-Bogeys/blob/rewrite/TODO.md">Here</a> please feel free to make any requests at the contacts above.

 ## How can I add my own bogey?
 Extended Bogeys has a wiki detailing how you can integrate Extended Bogeys into your project aswell as details on creating, rendering and customising your own bogey.
 You can find the docs <a href="https://github.com/Rabbitminers/Extended-Bogeys/wiki">Here</a>